 Duration230 minutes150 minutes

-Pass mark~61% (no fixed published mark)55% (38/68) — published and fixed
+Pass markAround 61% (no fixed published mark)55% (38/68).
+Published and fixed.

-Validity3 years / 60 PDUsPractitioner: 3 years / CPD; Foundation: no expiry
+Validity3 years / 60 PDUsPractitioner: 3 years / CPD.
+Foundation: no expiry.

-UK public sectorValued but not requiredOften mandatory for PM roles PRINCE2 wins UK govt
+UK public sectorValued but not required.Often mandatory for PM roles.
+PRINCE2 wins UK govt

 PMP Score